6 quick need-to-knows about the upcoming UK SOX

 The prevailing advice for businesses is to act now

-With a greater spotlight on internal controls since the positive reception of the Kingman and Brydon recommendations, evidently, it is not too early to be thinking about how this could impact your business.
+With a greater spotlight on internal controls since the positive reception of the Kingman and Brydon recommendations, it's not too early to be thinking about how this could impact your business.

 Now is the time to consider where there may be room for improvement to internal controls over financial reporting, which will be good practice regardless of the outcome of the consultation.